ShellyLeee/multimodal-spatial-gnn/readme.md

 ## Dataset Preparation

+The main STP Challenge dataset contains adjacent glioma tissue sections measured with Visium HD spatial transcriptomics, CODEX spatial proteomics, and matched H&E imaging.
+Its feature space includes approximately 18,085 genes and 44 protein markers at 16 μm spatial resolution.
+The internal training/validation split is approximately 19:1, while the held-out challenge test data come from a different tissue slice and therefore measure cross-slice generalization.

+The thesis also evaluates the framework on an independent renal cell carcinoma (RCC) Xenium dataset containing approximately 405 genes, 27 protein markers, and H&E images.
+Left and right regions of the same section form a weaker spatial distribution-shift setting.
+This supplementary dataset is discussed in the thesis but is not included in the default repository workflow.

-Download the challenge dataset from [Google Drive](https://drive.google.com/drive/folders/1eq6sbTUaWCCOKcnkei6B65rozx-VX70K), then arrange the core files as follows:
+Download the STP Challenge data from [Google Drive](https://drive.google.com/drive/folders/1eq6sbTUaWCCOKcnkei6B65rozx-VX70K), then arrange the core files as follows:

 ```text
 data/